antheiz/antheiz/README.md

 ### Hi there 👋

-I'm <b>Theis</b>. software developer from Jayapura, Currently focusing on Web platform development.
+I'm <b>Theis</b>, Software developer from Jayapura, Currently focusing on Web platform development.
 Love to build open source products.
 Interested in the topic of Distributed Systems.